 Q: Can you put my website address on the tag?

 A: While possible, we generally discourage it for legibility.
-A crisp brand name is usually more effective than a tiny URL.
+A brand name is usually more effective than a tiny URL.